3r1co/cd/docs/git.md

 # Git

-In order to success in collaborative development, it's important to know the basics about Git In this practice section, please work in pairs:
+In order to succeed in collaborative development, it's important to know the basics about Git In this practice section, please work in pairs:

 - Each of you creates a new Git repository